Meet the opposition | West Brom

-As Swansea City prepare for their Championship clash with West Brom at the Liberty on Wednesday night (7.45pm), we take a closer look at the men from The Hawthorns.
+As Swansea City prepare to take on West Brom at the Hawthorns on Sunday afternoon, we take a closer look at the Baggies.

 What’s their story?